Introduction to the Mortgage Servicing Fraud Scam.

 If the servicer has analyzed the opportunity and marked the property for default and recovery, the next payment received will be rejected as being insufficient.
 If it is accepted, the application of the funds leaves the loan sixty days past due.
 Typically, the scam now moves toward formal legal notice of acceleration in order to coerce the borrower into signing a highly-profitable forbearance agreement to somehow "save the home."
 The servicer rolls thousands of dollars in penalties and an incomprehensible combination of legitimate and illegitimate fees into the agreement and the homeowner is left with no choice but to sign it or lose their home.
 The amount demanded will be calculated to take as much of the homeowner’s equity as possible.

 If the homeowner decides to sell the property to get out of the situation and take their equity, they will find the payoff amount (which in the last month of the scam will take longer to get than the amount of time left before foreclosure) strips them of their equity.
-That combined with their artificially-damaged credit rating helps keep the victim trapped.
+That combined with their artificially-damaged credit rating helps keep the victim a victim.

 If the borrower cannot pay the amounts demanded in the forbearance agreement, the servicer will have one of their network of specialized attorney firms foreclose and the property will be sold, typically at a county auction or through their real-estate network.